Jillian Grennan

 CORPORATE FINANCE

 I've been honored to teach Corporate Finance across a number of programs: MS, MBA, EMBA, PhD, and JD.
 I always say that maximizing firm value is a team sport, so I'm happy to partner with students where they are in their careers and help them to learn about how investment, financing, and payout decisions are made.
-I was awarded Fuqua's Excellence in Teaching Award in 2017.
+I was awarded Fuqua's Excellence in Teaching Award for this course.
 Links to recent syllabi for the PhD and MBA courses: [PhD], [MBA], [JD].

 BUSINESS LAW